The Employee Onboarding Process (+Checklist, Template)

 Whatfix digital adoption platform creates personalized and engaging employee onboarding checklists at scale, that are embedded in your digital apps and processes.

-This catapults your new hires to achieve integration into your company, at fast speeds.
-The platform allows you to create employee onboarding tasks lists and self-help widgets within the application to empower users to become proficient quickly.
+This catapults your new hires to achieve integration into your company at a fast speed.
+The platform allows you to create employee onboarding task lists and self-help widgets within the application to empower users to become proficient quickly.

 Highlights: